 AS: Start networking and spend a lot of time on it.
 We regularly guest post and give interviews.
 We belong to a variety of online groups and forums for meeting other bloggers.
 You also need to be creative to think of new ways to promote yourself, with cross-promotion in other niches being a very important way to expand your reach.
 And don’t underestimate search, which can bring you significant amounts of traffic if you pay attention to SEO best practices.

 CW: Don’t underestimate the time commitment that is required.
 Pay attention to the details.
-Don’t add too much sizzle that will slow down your site and frustrate your readers.
+Don’t add too much sizzle that will slow down your blog and frustrate your readers.
 Be clear with your message.
 Don’t be afraid to experiment with your site design.
 Stick with it!
 There will be weeks where it feels like nobody cares about your site.
 Stay the course.
 It takes time.
 Be patient.

 SC: Running a successful site is not a cake walk, but if you are aware of this, hopefully you won’t get discouraged as easily.
 There will be plenty of times where you will consider giving up.
 The web is full of all different types of people.
 Some people will lift you up and others will try to tear you down.
 Do your best not to let the haters get to you.
 Learning how to separate constructive criticism from negativity is extremely important.